 |Semester 6||4 months|

-MCA 1st Sem Syllabus: Master of Computer Applications is the three-year course divided into a number of semesters which are generally six in number with different specializations that are given below.
+MCA 1st Sem Syllabus: Master of Computer Applications is a three-year course divided into a number of semesters which are generally six in number with different specializations that are given below.

 - Application Software